Medusa-Intelligence-Corp/TranslateTribune/README.md

 ## TODOs

 - [ ] create dummy json objects for each article type/section
+- [ ] add scores for importance? what do we scrape? how do we get articles or do we capture the "vibes" of the front pages? see [https://www.frontpages.com/](https://www.frontpages.com/)
 - [ ] define sections and sources
 - [ ] create basic layout
 - [ ] alpha scrapers (elaborate, by site)